3 Things You Won’t See in Costco Anymore

 Returns on specific items

 Bought too much rice lately?
-You might want to start looking at new recipes because you won’t be able to return items to Costco.
+You might want to start looking at new recipes because you won’t be able to return certain items to Costco.
 Due to the new health and safety guidelines of Costco, customers are no longer to make returns on certain items.
 This means that if you’re shopping for toilet paper, bottled water, sanitizing wipes, paper towels, rice, or disinfecting spray, you’ll want to double-check that you’re not buying more than you need.
-Here’s how to find out when hard-to-find items will be in stock.